Pregnant woman sat on the bed taking supplements

 Sadly, choosing the right daily prenatal vitamin is harder than it should be, and recent research indicates that up to 90% of pregnant women in the US may be at risk of inadequate intake of certain essential micronutrients from their diet, though this percentage varies depending on the specific nutrient and age groups.
 However, researchers found that over 99% of supplements available on the market don't contain the appropriate dosages of key micronutrients pregnant women need [9].

 The authors of the study mentioned above suggest that the large US dietary supplement market might not meet the nutrient needs of pregnant women.
-The researchers reviewed over 20,000 different supplements available in the U.S. market (prenatal and not), and they only found one supplement (not prenatal) that has all the key nutrients pregnant women need at the correct dosages [9].
+The researchers reviewed over 20,000 different supplements available in the U.S. market (prenatal and non-prenatal), and they only found one supplement (not prenatal) that has all the key nutrients pregnant women need at the correct dosages [9].

 Prenatal vitamin vs. multivitamins